How To Survive In Jail With Food Allergies

 On July 2, 2012, Michael Saffioti age 22 turned himself in to police for a warrant stemming from a missed court appearance.
 At booking, a medical professional was informed of his life-threatening dairy allergy and severe asthma, and he had a letter from his doctor and appropriate medication.
 He expected to be sent to the medical unit at Snohomish County Jail, but he was placed into the general population instead.
 He died the next day, and the autopsy revealed he died from bronchial asthma brought on by his severe milk allergy.

-Michael had been given a pancake for breakfast in violation of his doctor’s orders, and he was told he had to eat it.
+Michael had been given oatmeal for breakfast in violation of his doctor’s orders, and he was told he had to eat it.
 Prisoners who were there have advised that when he had a severe reaction, his complaints initially went ignored by jail staff, and by the time he received medical treatment, it was too late.
-The Snohomish Sheriff’s Office which runs the jail is investigating, after which the Prosecutor’s Office may lay criminal charges against the jail workers.
-A possible charge of involuntary manslaughter is being recommended by the lawyer for Michael’s family.
-Michael’s mother will likely sue the county as well.
+The Snohomish Sheriff’s Office which runs the jail has investigated, but the Prosecutor’s Office has not laid criminal charges against the jail workers.
+The lawyer for Michael’s family at the time recommended a possible charge of involuntary manslaughter.
+Michael’s mother has now launched a ten million dollar lawsuit for wrongful death, and lawyer James S. Rogers is representing her.

 My purpose, as always, is to provide information to help others live safely with food allergies.
 My advice is always to avoid your allergen even in trace amounts, and to have EpiPens within reach at all times as well as asthma meds, if you have asthma.
 I’ve never considered how to stay safe in jail, where you have no control over the food provided, and an EpiPen would be considered a weapon.
 Surely diabetics are fed appropriately in jail and have access to insulin, syringes, and other medical requirements.
 Those with seizures or other chronic conditions would receive appropriate care.
 Why was Michael given food that contained dairy, and why was immediate medical treatment withheld?